The Purchase Free Library offers computer stations free for patron use. Computers are only for patrons with Westchester Library System cards.

 - Solicitation, distributing literature or promotional materials, sale or marketing of goods and services, and political electioneering are prohibited on Library premises.
-Requests to post promotional materials from outside organizations on the Library’s bulletin board must be submitted and approved by the Administrator.
+Requests to post promotional materials from outside organizations on the Library’s bulletin board must be submitted and approved by the Director.

 - Any theft or intentional defacement, marring, or destruction of library materials or property is prohibited and may be subject to criminal and/or civil penalties under New York State law.

 - The Library is not responsible for any patron or visitor’s personal property.

 The following policies have been added to address the Coronavirus Disease 2019 (COVID-19) public health emergency.